Vitamin A Supplements Review, Including Beta-Carotene and Cod Liver Oil

 Vitamin A (preformed - as retinol)

 Vitamin A is used to treat people with vitamin A deficiency, which can cause night blindness, dry skin, and increased risk of infection.
+It may also cause loss of taste (Bromley, Am Fam Physician 2000).
 Vitamin A deficiency is rare in the general population in the U.S. where, according to the CDC 2012, less than 1% of the population is deficient and 2% is actually at-risk for excess vitamin A (including 4.8% of older adults).
 Vitamin A deficiency can occur when there is liver disease, malabsorption, or severe malnutrition.
 In malnourished women, vitamin A can reduce pregnancy-related night-blindness and death as well as post-delivery diarrhea and fever.
 In vitamin A-deficient children, vitamin A supplements seem to improve the treatment of HIV-related diarrhea, malaria, and measles.
 For these reasons, vitamin A supplementation has become particularly important in developing countries.

 There is mixed evidence regarding the use of vitamin A to reduce the risk of cancer.
 Early research suggested that oral supplementation with pre-formed vitamin A (but not beta-carotene) may improve survival among people with lung cancer (Pastorino, J Clin Oncol 1993).
 However, a more recent review of the research found little benefit from supplementing with naturally occurring vitamin A in people with lung cancer, although there was some benefit with a synthetic analogue, rexinoid bexarotene (Fritz, PLoS One 2011).
 Population studies suggest that vitamin A (both pre-formed and beta-carotene) might reduce the risk of breast cancer (Zhang, J Natl Cancer Inst 1999), but these results need to be confirmed by human studies looking at the effects of vitamin A supplements.